‘General Hospital’ Rumor: Is Griffin’s Dad Not Duke? A Twist Coming? [Spoilers]

 Many things are coming to light on General Hospital when it comes to Anna Devane.
 She has been a beloved character on the soap for many years and has raised her daughter Robin on the show as well.
 She is a WSB agent, but that has had its complications along the way.
-Now there is yet another one that may just have a twist in all of this and it could involve Griffin Munro.
+Now there is yet another one that may just have a twist in all of this, and it could involve Griffin Munro.

 On Tuesday’s episode of General Hospital, Anna got slapped in the face by something that Valentin Cassadine told her.
-In an effort to figure out what her past has been with him, Anna has been doing some digging.
+To figure out what her past has been with him, Anna has been doing some digging.
 Thanks to Liesl Obrecht and Faison, she got hold of some info that was disturbing, but it also made some sense.
 What didn’t make much sense was when Valentin told her that she slept with him long ago after she tried to tell him her theory about being a double agent.
 Soaps She Knows spoilers for the rest of this week says Anna will be shocked by what he just told her and he is expected to tell her the rest of what happened between them.

 Now the rumor has been floating around that she is actually Griffin’s mother.
 If this were to happen, General Hospital fans always assumed that he would be the child that she and Duke lost.
 However, this all comes into question now that Valentin Cassadine spilled the beans that he had a fling with Anna years ago.